padas-lab-de/krony-PT/README.md

 * Seems to be an issue with `.t()`, must use `.contiguous()`
 * Revert the 1250/4000 to H-F  ?DONE
 * Run a training for 10 steps only, with very high batch size.  ?DONE
+* Make the scripts
+	* eval owt checkpoint sample-size
+	* make the path from terminal

 * github issue
+	* push the report to gitlab as well
 * score the 95M
 * prune the 95M and see what's up